dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-2 Replace branches with predication.md

 typora-root-url: ..\..\img
 ---

-## Replace branches with predication
+## Replace Branches with Predication

 Some branches could be effectively eliminated by executing both parts of the branch and then selecting the right result (predication).
 Example[^1] of code when such transformation might be profitable is shown on [@lst:PredicatingBranches1].
 If TMA suggests that the `if (cond)` branch has a very high number of mispredictions, one can try to eliminate the branch by doing the transformation shown on [@lst:PredicatingBranches2].